Genentech/data-detective/README.md

 There should be at least one test attached to each validator method / transform.
 All submitted code should be well-documented and follow the PEP-8 standard.

+# Acknowledgements

+- Zhang et. al for work on KCI/FCIT, used in validator method
+- Zhao et. al for work on pyod
+- all interviewed members of Genentech/Roche for continued feedback, development, and user interviews

 ### Appendix 1A: Complete list of validator methods

 | name | path | method description | data types | operable split types |